UnfinishedStuff/AS7262_Pi/README.md

 # SparkFun-AS7262-Pi-
 Python script for using the Sparkfun AS7262 Visible Spectrometer with the Raspberry Pi.
 The Default I2C address of the device is 0x49.

-Requires the SMBus, time and struct Python modules (all installed on the Pi by default).
+Requires the *SMBus*, *time* and *struct* Python modules (all installed on the Pi by default).

 # Functions: